-- If you don't like Emacs, then there are a couple of other options. - Nano is another free editor. - Since we're using Macs for the lab exercises, you can also use Textedit. - Textedit, though, isn't free.
-It's an Apple product.
+- If you don't like Emacs, then there are a couple of other options. - Nano is another free editor. - Gedit is another editor that comes with Ubuntu. - Vi is yet another editor that is commonly used on Unix systems.

 Compiling a C++ program